BahodirovaS/Take4/Passenger/README.md

 - driver image won't show up for passengers when ride is coming their way
 - FORMAT THE STYLE SECTION FOR SEVERAL COMPONENTS
 - passenger can't see the driver when the driver has arrived **IMPORTANT**
-- active ride screen for passenger can't scroll all the way down **IMPORTANT**

 ## Logic Updates:
 - see if you can use address strings instead of coordinate points when clicking "navigate"